vemv/claude-code/README.md

 - `claude-code-send-2` (`C-c c 2`) - Send "2" to Claude (useful for selecting the second option when Claude presents a numbered menu)
 - `claude-code-send-3` (`C-c c 3`) - Send "3" to Claude (useful for selecting the third option when Claude presents a numbered menu)
 - `claude-code-cycle-mode` (`C-c c TAB`) - Send Shift-Tab to Claude to cycle between default mode, auto-accept edits mode, and plan mode
+- `claude-code-toggle-read-only-mode` (`C-c c z`) - Toggle between read-only mode and normal mode in Claude buffer (useful for selecting and copying text)

 ## Desktop Notifications